SECURITIES PURCHASE AGREEMENT

 (y) Shell Company Status; SEC Reports; Financial Statements.
 The Company is an issuer subject to Rule 144(i) under the Securities Act pursuant to clause (ii) thereunder.
 The Company has filed all reports, schedules, forms, statements and other documents required to be filed by the Company under the Securities Act and the Exchange Act, including pursuant to Section 13(a) or 15(d) thereof, for the two years preceding the date hereof (or such shorter period as the Company was required by law or regulation to file such material) (the foregoing materials, including the exhibits thereto and documents incorporated by reference therein, being collectively referred to herein as the “SEC Reports”).
 As of their respective dates, the SEC Reports complied in all material respects with the requirements of the Securities Act and the Exchange Act, as applicable, and to the knowledge of the Company, none of the SEC Reports, when filed, contained any untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading.
 The financial statements of the Company included in the SEC Reports comply in all material respects with applicable accounting requirements and the rules and regulations of the Commission with respect thereto as in effect at the time of filing.
 Such financial statements have been prepared in accordance with GAAP, except as may be otherwise specified in such financial statements or the notes thereto and except that unaudited financial statements may not contain all footnotes required by GAAP, and fairly present in all material respects the financial position of the Company as of and for the dates thereof and the results of operations and cash flows for the periods then ended, subject, in the case of unaudited statements, to normal, immaterial, year-end audit adjustments.

 (aa) Interests of Certain Parties.
 Two of the Placement Agents, Fusion Analytics Securities LLC and The Benchmark Company LLC, have a preexisting pecuniary interest in raising funds for the Company as they and/or certain of their representatives or principals, received common shares in the capital stock of the Company as compensation for previous engagements by the Company.
 Jeff Morfit, an associated person of Advisory Group Equity Services, Ltd. d/b/a RHK Capital, owned approximately 1.406% of the Company’s outstanding Common Stock as of October 31, 2019, which stock was received in connection with services previously provided to the Company by Mr. Morfit.
-One or more of the Placement Agents may also assist with securing senior debt financing related to the Acquisition, in which case they will receive commission compensation (potentially in the range of 1% to 2.75% of the proceeds received by the Company in such senior debt financing) if such Placement Agent(s) secure such financing.

 (bb) Sarbanes-Oxley Act.
 The Company is in compliance with any and all applicable requirements of the Sarbanes-Oxley Act of 2002 that are effective as of the date hereof, and any and all applicable rules and regulations promulgated by the SEC thereunder that are effective as of the date hereof.